getfem/getfem/doc/sphinx/source/userdoc/model.rst

 This implementation of the Newmark-scheme is not optimal since the latter function inverts the mass matrix to compute the time derivative using a conjugate gradient.
-This linear system solve could be avoided by keeping the multiplication of the mass matrix with the time derivative as a data, with an addaptation of the time derivative brick.
+This linear system solve could be avoided by keeping the multiplication of the mass matrix with the time derivative as a data, with an adaptation of the time derivative brick.